CCBDA-UPC/Assignments-2025/Lab07.md

 ### New functionality added to the web application

-The `form/views.py` home page view now displays all the feeds, in random order.
+The `form/views.py` home page view now displays 14 feeds, in random order.
 Additionally, it now includes a function that counts one more hit before redirecting to the article's URL.
 See that it also creates a log record including the visitor's e-mail address and the article's URL.